rdowner/dice/BUILDING.md

 ### Getting the Amiga NDK

-You will require, at a minimum, the Amiga NDK (Native Developer Kit) 3.2.
+You will require the Amiga NDK (Native Developer Kit) 3.2.

 The NDKs still remain under copyright, so they cannot be included in DICE.
 You must source the NDK yourself.
 NDK 3.2 is available with the purchase of AmigaOS 3.2 from Hyperion Entertainment.